Commencing a Pension in your SMSF

 When you submit a Pension application online with ESUPERFUND you are required to nominate a Pension Commencement Date between 1 July of the current financial year and today's date.
 The date nominated will be the Pension Commencement Date.

-If your SMSF is required to lodge a Tax Return for the prior financial year and has not done so, then the Pension documentation will be unable to be processed until the prior years' tax return has been prepared and lodged.
-If the prior years' tax return has been lodged or is not required to be lodged, you can expect to receive the Pension documentation for signing within 5 working days of making the Pension application if no further information is required from you.
+If your SMSF is required to lodge a Tax Return for the prior financial year, then the Pension documentation will be unable to be processed until the prior years' annual checklists are submitted.
+You can expect to receive the Pension documentation for signing within 5 working days of making the Pension application if no further information is required from you.

 When to commence accessing the Pension